K0ati/HACKMIT/README.md

 # Reading Assistance Extension
 Reading Assistance is a browser extension designed to make reading easier for people with dyslexia.
-It adjusts font styles, spacing, provides text-to-speech functionality, and synonyms to highlighted words to improve reading comfort and comprehension.
+It adjusts font styles, spacing, provides text-to-speech functionality, and synonyms of highlighted words to improve reading comfort and comprehension.
 Made by Sophia, Ansia, Shriyln, and Alex!

 # Features